The Ultimate campervan itinerary for a kick-ass road trip around Portugal

 We deliberately booked an early morning flight, giving ourselves a full day ahead for picking up a campervan, stocking up on supplies and driving to Nazaré to spend the first night.

-We arrived just in time for sunset and settled in beside a small fort perched on a cliff edge facing the notorious North Beach well known for massive waves.
+We arrived just in time for sunset and settled in beside a small fort perched on a cliff edge facing the notorious North Beach, well known for massive waves.
 The sun was rapidly vanishing behind the horizon, allowing the falling night to swallow the last of the light.
-Air was unforgivably heatless; it was creeping under my clothes and down my spine.
+Air was unforgivably hot; it was creeping under my clothes and down my spine.

-When it comes to surfing, a potential in Nazaré is entirely on a different level.
+When it comes to surfing, the potential in Nazaré is entirely on a different level.
 Waves are incredibly vast, and currents are strong.
 However, for those brave enough and with the right gear, this place is a playground.
-In 2011 Hawaiian daredevil Garrett McNamara set a Guinness World Record by riding a 78ft wave, and after that, in January 2013 he surfed an estimated 100-foot one.
+In 2011, Hawaiian daredevil Garrett McNamara set a Guinness World Record by riding a 78-foot wave, and after that, in January 2013, he surfed an estimated 100-foot one.

 _MG_7642